Post Tagged with: "Olympics"

 /

 Season 4 of the Culture in Sports Podcast continues with Lori Okimura (World ParaVolley) and Dr. Jeremy Piasecki having a discussion with investigative reporter Scott Reid, from the Orange County Register.
-Scott broke the story […]
+Scott broke the story about the current toxic and abusive culture on a collegiate sports team: Idaho Volleyball.
+Learn […]

 Read More